17 Math Activities for Preschoolers

 Look for patterns…EVERYWHERE:

 Patterns are a great way to work on math with your preschooler.
-Kids clothing often has a great display of patterns – think about stripes!
-Also consider patterns around your home – tiles in the kitchen or bathroom, patterns in the fence, or in a piece of home decor.
+There are patterns all around you and your home – tiles in the kitchen or bathroom, patterns in the fence, or in a piece of home decor.
 You can even point out the patterns on their clothes!
 Take a “field trip” with your preschooler and point out all the patterns around your house or their bedroom.
 If your child loves music, there are plenty of patterns to recognize in children’s songs.
 Help your child to identify and copy simple clapping and rhythm patterns in their favorite songs.
 These are both incredible ways to point out to your preschooler how repetition is a natural part of life and beauty.

 While investigating shapes, children can discover the ways that different shapes fit together to build the items that we use or see everyday – cars, tall buildings, and eventually puzzles.
 Work together using yarn to create various shapes – circles, squares, triangles – as a budget friendly way to teach shapes.
 You can even use learning about shapes as a means to create some artwork together.

 Help your preschooler learn about making guesses based on what they can see!
 Fill jars with buttons, candies, beads, or any other small items that you can find and ask your kids to guess how many of each of the items is in each jar.
 After they guess, they can count how many of the items are in the jar.
 Over time, children’s guesses will get closer to the actual amount of items in each jar, but this is a great way to get them started with educated guessing!
 Plus the fun colors and shapes are sure to keep them engaged!

 Image via Pexels